maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Mobile on Rails
 ===============

 In Chapter 1 we learned about [foundation markup][Chapter 1], and in Chapter 2, [foundation styles][Chapter 2], but we never addressed mobile.
 What about smartphones and tablets?
 What about mobile browsers!!
-In the old days it never was an issue for most developers.
+In the old days it never really was an issue for most developers.
 All you really had to worry about "cross anything" were browser issues.
 Desktop screen sizes were debated then, but it could be overlooked since the differences were not so great or prevalent, and the "fix" came relatively quickly: the industry settled on standard design widths and/or employed liquid layouts.

-Fast-forward to today and as a front end engineer you cannot help but think about screen size, and the fix is a tad bit more difficult than it was back then to say the least!
+Fast-forward to today and as a front end engineer you cannot help but think about screen size, and the fix is a bit more difficult than it was back then to say the least!

 > Mobile browsing is rapidly consuming the Internet.
 The smartphone and tablet lifestyle is replacing laptops and desktop computers as the primary way we go online.

 \- [Mobile Browsing: It Will Get Better and Worse][Better and Worse] by Chris Kelly of New Relic

-The fact of the matter is that your end-users are going to look at your work on smartphones or some kind of tablet.
+The fact of the matter is, your end-users are going to consume your work on smartphones or some kind of tablet.
 I think this is pretty much [common knowledge][] now, so let's deal with it proactively by laying down a mobile foundation.
-In this chapter we are going to explore the different ways in which we can serve content tailored to the different devices our users are using, and in this process we will develop our own mobile foundation's best practices.
+In this chapter we are going to explore the different ways in which we can serve content tailored to the different devices our users are using, and in this process develop our own mobile foundation's best practices.

 Mobile First
 ------------